KennethScott/SpecOps/README.md

     * **Options** is a dictionary of key/value pairs used in combination with Type=**select** to facilitate a dropdown
     * **Required** with a value of **true** may be used to cause the parameter to be required
     * **Pattern** may be used to apply a desired regex pattern for validation
+    * **Logging** is an optional boolean used to disable logging of the parameter value in the Serilog sinks (defaults to true)
     * **System Generated Input Parameters** are automatically available to all scripts.
 They could be used for anything, but most commonly for additional custom logging purposes.
 See /Scripts/Demo.ps1 for an example of usage.
       * **SpecOpsCurrentUser** is the domain and userid of the user running the script
       * **SpecOpsCurrentUserIP** is the IP address of the user running the script